VirgilSecurity/virgil-crypto-c/docs/c_module.md

     is_const_pointer attribute is optional.

 is_const_array:
-    Defines array constness .
+    Defines array constness.
 The is_const_array attribute is optional.

+is_const_string:
+    Defines string constness.
+The is_const_string attribute is optional.

 is_const_reference:
     Defines reference constness.
 TODO: Define if this attribute is useless.